-Center for Human Resources & Labor Studies
+Center for Human Resources and Labor Studies

-Master of Arts in Human Resources and Industrial Relations
+Masters of Human Resources and Industrial Relations

-The Master of Arts in Human Resources and Industrial Relations is widely considered to be one of the top programs of its kind in the nation and is available through a full-time or part-time option.
+The Master of Human Resources and Industrial Relations program is widely considered to be one of the top programs of its kind in the nation and is available through a full-time or part-time option.
 Taught by world-renowned faculty, the curriculum gives students a thorough understanding of contemporary HR practices and the underlying theories that are necessary for successful careers in the field.

 Department of Work and Organizations

 The faculty of the Department of Work and Organizations creates cutting-edge research and offers engaging educational programming focused on the workplace, managing and leading people and organizations, and the behavior of individuals and groups.
-The department offers programs at the undergraduate, master's, and doctoral level, including the internationally recognized Master of Arts in Human Resources and Industrial Relations.
+The department offers programs at the undergraduate, master's, and doctoral level, including the internationally recognized Master of Human Resources and Industrial Relations.

 CHRLS Alumni Association